viswanathamsantosh/fsa-training/modules/getting started/_posts/2000-01-01-introduction.markdown

 # Welcome to the FSA Beginner's Guide!

 Hi there!
 So we heard you just became a Firefox Student Ambassador.
 Congratulations!
 You are now part of a passionate, unconventional, smart, fun, and incredible group of students out there changing the world.
-Before we get started with any FSA-related activties, let's get you equipped with the basic things that you need to  know about Mozilla and the FSA program.
+Before we get started with any FSA-related activities, let's get you equipped with the basic things that you need to  know about Mozilla and the FSA program.

 We start with the Beginner's Guide, the basic guide that all FSAs must read.
 It is split into 5 parts: **learning about Mozilla**, **knowing Mozilla's projects and products**, **knowing the FSA program**, **connect with us through the FSA communication channels** and **how to get involved with Mozilla beyond the FSA program**.